rasmus-leseberg/security-labs/README.md

 ### Mitigation

-Severa setps can be taken to mitigate Broken Access Control Vulns in PHP applications:
+Several steps can be taken to mitigate Broken Access Control Vulns in PHP applications:

 1. **Implement RBAC**